 Evolution of Live Sound

-From Woodstock and the earliest days of concerts to today’s digital sound systems and mixing board sound for fans, Production Live will embark on an acoustical journey through past, present and future of live concert sound, what we’ve learned and where live sound is headed.
+From the opening chords of Woodstock and the earliest days of live concerts to today’s impossibly crisp digital sound systems and mixing board audio for fans, Production Live! will embark on an acoustical journey through the past, present and future of live concert sound.
+Featuring the legendary “Father of Festival Sound” Bill Hanley and legendary Grateful Dead sound engineer Dan Healy, along with some of the most knowledgeable concert sound gurus in the world, and moderated by the Production Manager Extraordinaire Jake Berry, Production Live 2020 launches with a discussion of what we’ve learned and where live sound is headed.

 Emerging Markets: Can We (And Should We) Get There From Here?